Artist eats Corgi in Royal Protest

 yeah, a decent media would have at least shown both sides of the argument and the reality of fox hunting. that why i said its pointless in a way, the way the article is framed, most of the debate is ignored - theres no mention of any recent laws, or those who continue to break the law except the royals - theres lots of fox hunting that still goes on here even though its illegal and the police don't seem to do anything about it

-best of luck skylace Smile thumbs we've got loads of foxes round here, urban foxes, but the rich can't ride there horses around the streets chasing them Laughing
+best of luck skylace :) :thumbs: we've got loads of foxes round here, urban foxes, but the rich can't ride there horses around the streets chasing them :lol:

 Skylace